The big fat guide to Wikipedia statistics

 Why don’t women edit Wikipedia as much as men?

 A 2008 survey revealed that less than 13% of Wikipedia contributors worldwide were women.
 That number trended down even further from there, as a follow-up survey in 2011 saw that number fall to 9%.
 In the U.S., the percentage was a bit higher at 15%.
-However, what is strange about these disproportionate editing percentages between men and women is that these surveys showed no significant gender difference in readership rates.
+But, it is strange that the surveys found no difference in how many men and women read, yet men edit more.

 The trend has continued in recent years.
 Despite launching several initiatives, Wikipedia failed to meet its goal to increase women’s participation to at least 25% by 2015.
 In direct response to the editor community’s gender ratio, co-founder Jimmy Wales has been quoted as saying “The biggest issue is editor diversity.”